BlyznytsiaOrg/bibernate-playground/README.md

 ```

 In this scenario, you'll encounter compile errors that come with clear instructions on how to resolve them.
 Isn't that convenient?
-Isn't that convenient?

 <img width="1300" alt="image" src="https://github.com/BlyznytsiaOrg/bring/assets/73576438/b35b7a12-7403-4ef7-b768-de43dfe26ed5">

-We have many more check please refer [bibernate annotation check]()
+We have many more check please refer [Bibernate Annotation check]()

-- **Schema Generation** (Offers tools for generating database schemas based on entity mappings, simplifying database setup and migration.)
+- **Schema Generation**

+Offers tools for generating database schemas based on entity mappings, simplifying database setup and migration

-To enable this feature in Bibernate, you need to create a hibernate.properties file with the following configuration settings.
+To enable this feature in *the Bibernate*, you need to create a `hibernate.properties` file with the following configuration settings.

 ```bash
 bibernate.2ddl.auto=create